 To be honest, I didn’t really care for French macarons (not to be confused with macaroons or coconut macaroons) the first time I tried them.
 But this French macarons recipe can make a believer out of anyone.
-The macarons are delicate with a sweet, creamy filling you’ll adore.
+This tasty macarons recipe will produce delicate cookies with a sweet, creamy filling you’ll adore.
 Plus, you can use this macaron recipe as a base for a ton of other flavors!

 French Macarons Recipe Step by Step